Building a 5$ macropad

 We have to secure our switches to something.
 This is the plate.
 No need to invest in a fancy acrylic or steel plate yet, a piece of cardboard laying around is just perfect.
 Btw, I found cardboard superior to acrylic in many ways.

 You can take a pencil and ruler and sketch up the squares on the cardboard plate or you can seemingly overcomplicate this part like I did.
-(The vector drawing way come in handy later for laser cutting.)
+(The vector drawing method may come in handy later for laser cutting.)

-I started the design in KLE and imported its row data to the plate builder.
-While this works, I ended up using Inkscape exclusively: Draw a square.
+I started the design in KLE and imported its raw data to the plate builder.
+While this forkflow is OK, I ended up using Inkscape exclusively: Draw a square.
 Input 14 mm for its dimensions.
 Duplicate the square a few times and arrange them 19 mm apart.
 (You can set up a custom grid or simply move each one by 19 mm.)
 It's worth practicing some Inkscape, but you can download the result here: macropad SVG.

 I printed this elaborated plate plan in 1:1 on a sheet of A4 paper.
 Then I laid this over my piece of cardboard and marked the squares' edges by piercing through them by a needle, leaving dot marks on the cardboard.

 Turn your little keyboard on its back.
 I used hotswap sockets (you don't need them) so I had to solder to the sockets.
-But you can solder directly to the switch contacts.
+You can solder directly to the switch contacts.

 If you are new to soldering, wires and switch contacts are the perfect practice field.
-Nothing to screw up.
-But you may read about soldering, watch videos and practice on simple wires first.
+Nothing really to screw up, but read about soldering, watch some videos and practice on simple wires first if you feel it necessary.
 My basic soldering crash course may help too.

 Grid aka matrix